shash-786/obsidian-backup/Design Patterns/Command Pattern.md

-*Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request
+*[Command](https://gameprogrammingpatterns.com/command.html) is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request

+Link
 Consider a PlayStation Controller which has 4 buttons x,square,circle,triangle.
 Each of this button is assigned to a particular function in the game.
 Now to assign function to the button we can do 2 things.